 - Review of American Airlines’ First Class in a Boeing 777 at Travel Codex

-The business class flights between Marseille and London are issued in booking class J, while the transatlantic first class flights are issued in booking class A. Flying the entire trip with British Airways from Paris earns the following.
+The business class flights between Marseille and London are issued in booking class J, while the transatlantic first class flights are issued in booking class A. The entire trip, flying with British Airways, should roughly get you:

 Destination